LucasWaelti/kalibr-wiki/Installation.md

     > tar xfvz kalibr.tar.gz

-1. Either you can run the tools directly from the package folder **or** you can add the folder to the system path using: export PATH="/home/myuser/kalibr:$PATH"
+1. Either you can run the tools directly from the cde-package folder **or** you can add this folder to the system path using:

+    > export PATH="**/cde/package/path**:$PATH"

 ##B) Building from source
 The source build has been tested on Ubuntu 12.10 with ROS hydro.